mahdi-shafiei/STAT-4830/section/8/notes.md

 title: Stochastic Gradient Descent - The General Problem and Implementation Details
 ---

-# Stochastic Gradient Descent: The General Problem and Implementation Details
+# Stochastic Gradient Descent: The general problem and implementation details

 ## Table of contents
 1. [Introduction](#introduction)